The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 * Update their username (and only their own)
 * Log out

-The frontend is built using React.
+The frontend is built using React with very minimal styling.
 Below, you can see the user journey as they navigate through the frontend:

 ![The user journey map of the React Express Auth template shows how to navigate through the authentication flow.](./img/rea-template-mockup.png)